camunda/camunda-docs/docs/product-manuals/clients/java-client/testing.md

 id: testing
 title: "Writing tests"
 ---
 You can use the `zeebe-test` module to write JUnit tests for your job worker and BPMN process.
-It provides a JUnit rule to bootstrap the broker and some basic assertions.
+This provides a JUnit rule to bootstrap the broker and some basic assertions.

 ## Usage in a Maven project

-Add `zeebe-test` as Maven test dependency to your project:
+Add `zeebe-test` as a Maven test dependency to your project:

 ```xml
 <dependency>